 Working together in new ways to meet the needs of a changing world

 The way people live is changing, and so is the way IKEA designs furniture.
 More people are living alone than ever before.
 On the flip side of that, lots of people are living with extended family.
-At the same time, the size of people's homes is shrinking, putting added pressure on every square metre to be useful and multifunctional.
+At the same time, the size of people's homes is shrinking, putting added pressure on every square foot to be useful and multifunctional.
 To tackle these challenges and come up with a great seating solution for today's world, the designers at IKEA decided to try something different.
 They invited many people, from different walks of life, to work on the project together, right from the beginning.
 The result?
 VALLENTUNA—a sofa that embodies the concepts of comfort and flexibility for the modern world.

 “What do we mean with flexibility?
 What type of flexibility is it that we actually need?”
 The person asking is Jerry Svensson, a product developer for sofas.
 He’s repeating one of the questions he and his teammates wrestled with when they got together to kick off the creation of VALLENTUNA.